British Model Iskra Lawrence Flaunts Her Curvy Figure In A Red Bikini On Instagram

-British plus-size model Iskra Lawrence, who is well-known among her 4.5 Instagram followers for her sexy bikini photos, recently took to her page and dropped a very hot picture collage, one that didn’t fail to impress.
+British plus-size model Iskra Lawrence, who is well-known among her 4.5 Instagram followers for her sexy bikini photos, recently took to her page and dropped a very hot side-by-side picture, one that didn’t fail to impress.

-In the picture, the model could be seen rocking a red bikini through which Iskra not only showed off her amazing curves but she also looked gorgeous with little to no makeup.
+In the picture, the model could be seen rocking a red bikini through which Iskra not only showed off her amazing curves, but she also looked gorgeous with little-to-no makeup.

 Leaving her blond tresses down, the model accessorized with white-framed sunglasses and posed against the backdrop of some plants.
-She, however, didn’t specify the location in her post.
+She didn’t specify the location in her post.

-In the first picture of the collage, Iskra showed off plenty of cleavage and her thick thighs, while in the second picture, she turned her back toward the camera to flaunt her derriere.
-That’s not all, but she also confidently flaunted the cellulite on her derriere and thighs and also encouraged her fans to tag her in their cellulite posts.
+In the first picture of the post, Iskra showed off plenty of cleavage and her thick thighs, while in the second picture, she turned her back toward the camera to flaunt her derriere.
+That’s not all, but she also confidently flaunted the cellulite on her derriere and thighs, and encouraged her fans to tag her in their cellulite posts.

-Within a day of going live, and as of the writing of this piece, Iskra’s hot picture has amassed more than 244,000 likes and about 1,250 comments where fans and followers not only praised the model for her beautiful, curvy figure but also appreciated her for owing her flaws and spreading the message of body-positivity.
+Within a day of going live, and as of the writing of this piece, Iskra’s hot picture has amassed more than 244,000 likes and about 1,250 comments, as fans and followers not only praised the model for her beautiful, curvy figure, but also appreciated her for owning her flaws and spreading the message of body positivity.

-Apart from her regular followers, the snap was also liked by many of Iskra’s fellow models, celebs and Instagram influencers.
-These included, but are not limited to, Doralys Britto, Nadia Aboulhosn and Andie Macdowell.
+Apart from her regular followers, the snap was also liked by many of Iskra’s fellow models, celebs, and Instagram influencers.
+These included, but are not limited to, Doralys Britto, Nadia Aboulhosn, and Andie MacDowell.

 “You are the bestttt forever!!” one of her fans commented on the snap.